ShabbyGayBar/Fall-of-Titans/README.md

   - Primary culture: _Islandic Eldian_
 - Replace Merina Kindom (Madagascar) with _Paradis_ and _Rakuen_
 - Transfer all other African states to _Marley_
-- Transfer all Middle Eastern countries to _Ottoman Empire_ and set _Ottoman Empire_ as a _Marley_ protectorate

 ### Cultures